florent-augier/checboxes-app/README.md

 This is a little basic checkboxes app (not optimized) showing how to manage `<ìnput type="checkbox" />` state throught the power of [React](https://github.com/facebook/create-react-app)

-If you want to go to the app directly, go to the [Checkboxes App]()
+If you want to go to the app directly, go to the [Checkboxes App](https://checkboxes-app.netlify.app).

 ## Table of contents